SarayuGautam/SarayuGautam/README.md

 </h3>
 </div>

+- 👩‍🏫 I teach Distributed Systems and Cloud Computing at Herald College, Kathmandu

-- 💼 Currently I work as a Kiosk Trainer at WLiT (Women Leaders in Technology)
+- 💼 I also work as a Kiosk Trainer at WLiT (Women Leaders in Technology)

 - 👩‍💼 I have a year of experience in Corporate as Data Engineer for Retail Data Analytics.